 Azaleas will need a constant supply of Nitrogen and Iron.
 If not, the deficiency will invite disease and sickness.

-As mentioned earlier, most of the time, your Azaleas will need an inch of rainfall per week during their active growing season.
+As mentioned earlier, most of the time, your Azaleas will need an inch of weekly rainfall during their active growing season.

 Too much or too little light will hamper your Azalea’s growth.